Foreign Exchange Market

 Central banks don't regularly trade currencies in foreign exchange markets.
 But they have a significant influence.
 Central banks hold billions in foreign exchange reserves.
 Japan holds $1.2 trillion, mostly in U.S. dollars.
 Japanese companies receive dollars in payment for exports.
 They exchange them for yen to pay their workers.

 Japan, like other central banks, could trade yen for dollars in the forex market when it wants the value to fall.
 That makes Japanese exports cheaper.
-Japan prefers to use more indirect methods though, such as raising or lowering interest rate to affect the yen's value.
-(Source: "The Main Players in the Forex Market," FXStreet.com.)
+Japan prefers to use methods that are more indirect though, such as raising or lowering interest rate to affect the yen's value.

 For example, the Federal Reserve announced it would raise interest rates in 2014.
 That sent the dollar's value up 15 percent, creating an asset bubble.

 For the past 300 years, there has been some form of a foreign exchange market.
 For most of U.S. history, the only currency traders were multinational corporations that did business in many countries.
 They used forex markets to hedge their exposure to overseas currencies.
 That's because the U.S. dollar was fixed to the price of gold.
-For more, see Gold Price History.
+According to the gold price history, gold was the only metal the United States used to back up the value of the nation’s paper currency.

 The foreign exchange market didn't take off until 1973.
 That's when President Nixon completely untied the value of the dollar to the price of an ounce of gold.
 The so-called gold standard kept the dollar at a stable value of 1/35 of an ounce of gold.
-For more, see History of the Gold Standard.
+The history of the gold standard explains why gold was chosen to back up the dollar.